nats-io/nats.java/README.md

 ### Service Framework

-The service API allows you to easily build NATS services The services API is currently in beta functionality.
+The service API allows you to easily build NATS services.
+The Service Framework is released as of 2.16.14

 The Services Framework introduces a higher-level API for implementing services with NATS.
 NATS has always been a strong technology on which to build services, as they are easy to write, are location and DNS independent and can be scaled up or down by simply adding or removing instances of the service.